-As per Greek Law 2735/1999, an arbitrator, as of his or her appointment and throughout the arbitral proceedings, shall disclose to the parties, without delay, all circumstances raising justifiable doubts regarding his or her impartiality and independence.
-Naturally, with respect to the circumstances which have incurred prior to the arbitrator’s appointment, the relevant duty is met if the arbitrator had already informed the parties prior to his or her appointment.
+As per Greek Law 2735/1999, an arbitrator, as of their appointment and throughout the arbitral proceedings, shall disclose to the parties, without delay, all circumstances raising justifiable doubts regarding their impartiality and independence.
+Naturally, with respect to the circumstances which have incurred prior to the arbitrator’s appointment, the relevant duty is met if the arbitrator had already informed the parties prior to their appointment.

 Since arbitration is founded on a relevant agreement between the parties (ie, on their free will) the subject matters that can be referred to arbitration may only include rights that the parties are free to dispose (property rights, contractual obligations, etc).
 E contrario, subject matters traditionally excluded from arbitration by Greek case law and theory are marital disputes, disputes between parents and children, labour disputes, disputes related to insolvency or enforcement proceedings, etc.

 An arbitral tribunal is competent to examine and rule on challenges to its own jurisdiction.
 The ratio of the relevant provision, acknowledging the tribunal’s competence-competence, is based on two core evaluations governing the arbitral proceedings:

 An ordinary court may examine issues of jurisdiction of an arbitral tribunal, either in the context of a petition for annulment of an arbitral award for lack of jurisdiction of the arbitral tribunal or in the context of an action brought before such a court.